Isidora Sekulić

 Isidora Sekulić (Исидора Секулић, 16 February 1877 – 5 April 1958) was a Serbian writer, novelist, essayist, polyglot and art critic.
-She was "the first woman academic in the history of Serbia".
+She was "the first woman academic in the history of Serbia" after she joined the Serbian Academy of Sciences and Arts in 1950.

 Biography

 Sekulić was born in Mošorin, a village of Bács-Bodrog County, (now Serbia).
 Apart from her studies in literature, Sekulić was also well versed in natural sciences as well as philosophy.
 She graduated from the pedagogical school in Budapest in 1892, and obtained her doctorate in 1922 in Germany.
 Her travels included extended stays in England, France and Norway.
 Her travels from Oslo through Bergen to Finnmark resulted in Pisma iz Norveške / Letters from Norway meditative travelogue in 1914.
 Her collection of short stories, Saputnici, are unusually detailed and penetrating accomplishment in self-analysis and a brave stylistic experiment.
 She also spoke several classical as well as nine modern languages.